 Computerized specialty exams are given at the end of each module and constitute 25% of the grade.
-Required score: Module 1 - 850, Module 2-850, Module 3- 900.
-The percentile score will be used for the grade calculation.
-The overall grade must be 75% or above in order for the student to pass the module.
-Students who receive less than the required HESI score on the specialty exam must complete the remediation, even if their overall score is above 75 percent.
+Passing score: Module 1 - 850, Module 2-850, Module 3- 900, Module 4- 900.
+HESI percentile score will be used for the grade calculation.
+The overall grade must be 75% or above in order for the student to pass a module.
+Students who receive less than the required score on the HESI exam must complete the remediation, even if their overall module grade is above 75 percent.
 Detailed diagnostic reports at the end of the exams provide the student with immediate results and opportunity for remediation.
 Students are required to provide proof of satisfactory remediation.
-The second exam will be scheduled in one week and the remediation must be completed by the established deadline.
-Students who do not completed the required remediation will not be allowed to retake the HESI exam and will be marked absent for the day.
+The second HESI exam will be scheduled in one week and the remediation must be completed by the established deadline.
+Students who do not complete the required remediation will not be allowed to retake the HESI exam, a grade of 0 for the second attempted will be recorded, and the student will be marked absent for the day.
 The absence will result in a warning, probation, or termination, as per the attendance policy.
 The final score will be calculated in the grade.
-The students may proceed to the next Module if the overall score for the module is 75% or above.
-Failure to achieve a minimum of 75% as a final module grade will result in "F" grade for the module.
-Students are allowed to take HESI Specialty exams twice.
+The students may proceed to the next Module if the overall score for the module is 75% or above and if they passed the final examination.
+Failure to achieve a minimum of 75% as a final module grade or to pass the final exam will result in "F" grade for the module.
+Students are allowed to take HESI exams twice.
 The highest score will be recorded.
+Both attempts must be completed before the end of a module.